 Breakfast does have a positive effect on one of the body's stress hormones, cortisol, which is produced by the adrenal glands.
 Cortisol helps the body use sugar, glucose and fat for energy and reduces or at least helps you manage stress.
 Eating breakfast helps your body bring down your cortisol levels, which are at their highest early in the morning.

 The next time you're in a rush on a morning and forego your breakfast, think twice about it.
-Try and go for breakfast that is low in sugar.
+Try and go for breakfast that is low in sugar, saturated fat and cholesterol.
+If you prefer cereal, try and choose one that is at least 5g of fibre.
 Alternatively, if you do skip breakfast once in a while, don't beat yourself up about it.